 - Absentee voting: Any registered voter can request an early-voting (absentee) ballot, no reason or excuse required.

-A redistricting plan has changed certain boundaries of some state legislative and U.S. congressional districts and may affect which candidates appear on your ballot.
+A redistricting plan changed certain boundaries of some state legislative and U.S. congressional districts and may affect which candidates appear on your ballot.

 How do I register to vote?

 - Online: If you have a current, unexpired driver’s license or a state ID card issued by Nebraska, use the state’s online voter registration portal.
+Register online no later than the third Friday before Election Day.

 - By mail: Print out the voter registration application from the secretary of state’s website or pick one up at any Department of Motor Vehicles office or at most libraries, post offices and state public assistance offices.
 Mail the completed application to your county election office.
 First-class postage is required.
 If you're registering for the first time by mail, you must include a copy of either a current photo ID or a recent utility bill, bank statement or government document showing your name and address.
 A full list of acceptable forms of ID is in the secretary of state's voter registration guide.
+Applications must be postmarked no later than the third Friday before the election.

 You can check and update your registration information by visiting Nebraska's voter information center.